zonination/perceptions/README.md

 ![Additional survey questions](https://raw.githubusercontent.com/zonination/perceptions/master/plot2.png)

-## Tools
+## Information

-The data was compiled with R, and graphed in ggplot2.
+* Tool: The data was compiled with R, and graphed in ggplot2.

-## Source

-This data was gathered using Reddit's /r/samplesize community.
+* Source: This data was gathered using Reddit's /r/samplesize community.